ayushtewari/GVV-Differentiable-CUDA-Renderer/README.md

 - Texture map lookups.
 - Rendering from multiple camera views in a single batch

 Visibility is not differentiable.
 We also do not approximate the gradients due to occlusions.
-This simple strategy works for many use cases such as parametric shape fitting.
+This simple strategy works for many use cases such as fitting parametric shape models to images.

 ### Requirements (tested versions):
 - Tensorflow 2.0.0